22 Jan 8 Tips To Improve Concentration

 Here are some tips which teach you how to improve concentration skills :

-Games that require thinking, planning, and the use of memory will strengthen your child’s focus and concentration.
-Sudoku, crosswords, puzzles, word searches, card games, and activities like coloring improve your child’s attention for words, numbers, and pictures.
+Games that require thinking, planning and the use of memory will strengthen your child’s focus and concentration.
+Sudoku, crosswords, puzzles, word searches, card games, and activities like colouring improve your child’s attention for words, numbers, and pictures.

 These effortless games also help your child concentrate on the task he’s performing.
 A simple activity like asking him to sit without fidgeting for as long as possible will ultimately work wonders.
 You can switch things up with an interesting game of Statue or a game where you blink as little as possible during a given period of time.
 E.g. 3 minutes.